Diabetes mellitus (commonly known just as diabetes) is a metabolic disorder.

 Prediabetes is a state where the body has higher glucose levels than normal but not high enough to classify as diabetes.
 It is a state which can last for years before transitioning to full blown diabetes.

 The thyroid gland is located at the front of the neck and is responsible for producing the hormones thyroxine and triiodothyronine (the thyroid hormones) which control metabolism, heart rate, breathing, the nervous system, body temperature, weight and many other functions.
-Hyperthyroidism is a condition wherein the thyroid gland is overactive and results in the increased production of the thyroid hormones.Symptoms of the condition can include:
+Hyperthyroidism is a condition wherein the thyroid gland is overactive and results in the increased production of the thyroid hormones.

-- weakness of muscle
+- Weakness of muscle

-- heartbeats which are rapid
+- Heartbeats which are rapid

-- dryness of skin
+- Dryness of skin

-- loss of weight
+- Loss of weight

-- disturbed sleep
+- Disturbed sleep

 Hyperthyroidism is most commonly caused by an autoimmune disorder called Grave’s disease.
 Some of the other causes are nodules in the thyroid gland, inflammation of the thyroid gland (from a virus or trouble with the immune system),

 This causes an upset in the balance of reactions in the body.
 While it rarely shows symptoms in the early stages, untreated hypothyroidism can result in a host of conditions ranging from obesity and infertility to joint pain and heart disease.

 Diagnosis is through thyroid functions tests which are very accurate.
 Treatment can be synthetic thyroid hormone which has been found to be very effective.